 About the Max Weber Programme

-The Max Weber Programme for Postdoctoral Studies (MWP), directed by Ramon Marimon, opened its doors to the first cohort of fellows in September 2006 and is the largest international postdoctoral training programme in the social sciences.
+The Max Weber Programme for Postdoctoral Studies (MWP) opened its doors to the first cohort of fellows in September 2006 and is the largest international postdoctoral training programme in the social sciences.

 Each year the MWP appoints 42 fellows from all over the world for 1 or 2 years.

 The activities of the MWP are designed to developing the academic skills of postdoctoral fellows, while leaving ample time for individual research agendas, and thus the Fellowship becomes an important stepping stone into international academia, which the The MW Fellows Network Map shows.